Aiken man charged in April drive-by shooting

 One of the victims also reported another male subject began firing back at the suspects.
 The male subject left the scene before officers arrived.

-Hampton was charged and taken to the Aiken County detention center where he is currently being held as of Thursday afternoon.
+Hampton was charged and taken to the Aiken County detention center where he was being held as of Thursday afternoon.